Fleckism/SecurityPlus/assets/Background Questions.md

 - UDP
 - Do the ports match up to there protocols
 - anomalous
-- supports many other data transfer protocols, including FTP, IMAP, LDAP, POP3, SMB, and SMTP.
+- supports many other data transfer protocols, including FTP, IMAP, LDAP, POP3, SMB, and SMTP
+- frame data